9 November 2016

 A man who ran an insurgent campaign as a racist, xenophobic, misogynistic, and anti-establishment demagogue is now president-elect of the United States.
 In the coming days and weeks there will be extensive soul-searching and detailed analysis of the electorate and the dynamics that produced this result.
 There will be angry finger pointing.
 Both major parties, the news media, the polling industry, the Supreme Court (this was the first election since they gutted the Voting Rights Act) and large segments of civil society will have much to answer for.
 But let’s be clear: Trump built his campaign around a culturally exclusionary vision of America and mobilized White racial solidarity across class and gender—with unprecedented success.
 Whatever else was in play, the White vote handed Trump the presidency.

-There is a good deal more reflection needed, but, there’s also no time to lose in preparing for what are sure to be difficult times ahead.
+There is a good deal more reflection needed, but, there’s also no time to lose in preparing for what is sure to be difficult times ahead.
 We cannot be certain how a President Trump will govern, but if the coming administration bears any relation to the campaign that brought it into being, our human and Constitutional rights are in serious jeopardy.

 Here are just a few possible battles we’ll have to fight together in the coming days:

-- Trump cannot possibly produce on all his election promises (more on that below), but to satisfy his base, Trump will need to be seen to make good on some of his bigoted—and eliminationist—policy proposals with respect to deporting unauthorized immigrants, punishing Muslims and refugees, and that southern border wall.
+- Trump cannot possibly deliver on all his election promises (more on that below), but to satisfy his base, Trump will need to be seen to make good on some of his bigoted—and eliminationist—policy proposals with respect to deporting unauthorized immigrants, punishing Muslims and refugees, and that southern border wall.
 (We can all anticipate who Trump will blame for his failures—the same liberal elites and undeserving dark-skinned/foreign/dangerous masses against whom he campaigned.)

 - We will likely face the elimination of the Affordable Care Act and collective bargaining for unions (“Right-to-Work” legislation).